Dental Implants FAQs > Recovery Process

-- Whether your surgery requires bone or soft tissue grafting.
+- Whether your surgery requires bone grafting.

 - Whether you have healthy bone for your implants to bond to.